davidkhala/Oracle-PaaS-utils/analytic/README.md

 - The ODB version must be 12.1, 12.2, 18+, or 19+.
 - The database must be a pluggable database (PDB)
   - DB connection string must be in format <hostname or IP address>:<port>:<PDB_name>.<DB_domain>
-  - Please test database connection and database administrator credentials before deployment
+  - Please test database connection and database administrator credentials before deployment.
+OAS will not do dry-run in deploy stack.
 - Prepare an existing user with database administration privileges for OAS Domain Configuration

 Oracle Analytics Server Domain Configuration is a must for new OAS deployment
 - Skip only when creating an additional Oracle Analytics Server compute instance to scale out an existing Oracle Analytics Server deployment.
--